CloudCannon/documentation/_docs/ssl/custom-certificate.md

 ### Adding a new SSL certificate

-To add a new SSL Certificate:
+To add a new SSL certificate:

 1. Go to *Site Settings* / *SSL*
 2. Click the **Add SSL Certificate** button